Skip to main content

 2. Background notes

-The VOA places each property into a valuation band; there are eight bands for properties in England and nine bands for properties in Wales.
-The valuation band is assigned to a property on the basis of its value as at 1 April 1991 for England (for the 1993 Council Tax Valuation List) and 1 April 2003 for Wales (for the 2005 Council Tax Valuation List); this band then determines the amount of Council Tax to be paid.
+The Valuation Office places each property into a valuation band; there are eight bands for properties in England and nine bands for properties in Wales.
+The valuation band is assigned to a property on the basis of its value at 1 April 1991 for England (for the 1993 Council Tax Valuation List) and 1 April 2003 for Wales (for the 2005 Council Tax Valuation List); this band then determines the amount of Council Tax to be paid.
 New properties are assigned a band based on what their value would have been on either 1 April 1991 (properties in England) or 1 April 2003 (properties in Wales).
 The basis of valuation is set down in regulations made under the Local Government Finance Act 1992.
 Minor updates were made to the initial regulations in 1994 but they have not been changed since.

 The following tables show the breakdown of bands for England and Wales: